MA (Hons), Glasgow; MA, PhD, Nottingham

 Office: W4.E2 (Rutherford)

 Also view these in the Kent Academic Repository

-- Pre-modern performance culture and performative practices – liturgy, piety and devotion, civic and royal pageantry, games, poetry and music; performance techniques and methods; production contexts; cultural contexts for performance.
+- Pre-modern performance culture and performative practices (including liturgy, piety and devotion; civic and royal pageantry; games; performance techniques and methods; production contexts; cultural contexts for performance)

 - Academic Consultant, Before Shakespeare: The Beginnings of London Commercial Theatre, 1565-1595 project, led by Andy Kesson at Roehampton (AHRC-Funded).

-- Chair, Early English Drama and Performance Network.
+- Committee Member, Early English Drama and Performance Network.

 - Chair, Medieval and Renaissance Drama Society Martin Stevens Essay Prize 2016/17.